 The score was also magnificent, and so immersive in nearly every scene.
 You just felt the magic and freedom of riding a Banshee, you felt the serenity of the night life on Pandora, you felt the weight and power of battle.
 It’s a soundtrack that, quite frankly, gave me the same feeling I get walking through Disney World: like I’ve been transported somewhere else, somewhere incredible.

-In the end, I feel the good far outweighs the flaws in Avatar.
-Pandora is a fantastic world that will, hopefully, find it’s place in movie and pop culture history alongside Star Wars, Middle-Earth, Star Trek, and so on.
+In the end, I feel the good outweighs the flaws in Avatar.
+Pandora is a fantastic world that will, hopefully, find it’s place in movie and pop culture history alongside Star Wars, Middle-Earth and so on.
 I love the Na’vi and I want to see so much more of them.
-I hope the next movie does not involve humans at all, and instead deals with a conflict either amongst Na’vi or something violent in nature.
-My favorite parts of the movie were in the middle when Neytiri showed Jake the ways of the Na’vi, and explored the land around them.
+I hope the next movie does not involve humans at all and instead deals with a conflict either amongst Na’vi or something violent in nature.
+My favorite parts of the movie were in the middle when Neytiri showed Jake the ways of the Na’vi and explored the land around them.
 It was beautiful, charming, and gave me a feeling of complete immersion.
 It’s a shame that the movie has some moments of clear dating, and it’s a shame that the plot is as cliché as it is, but I always felt Avatar was more of an experiential movie than a masterful storytelling one.
 I know this movie doesn’t work for everyone, but it certainly worked for me.
 It’s not a movie I need to rewatch yearly, but it’s a movie I’ll be buying on Blu Ray and will no doubt watch again many times over in my lifetime.
-Now I just need to buy a Na’vi with my face on it from Disney World, oh and a shoulder Banshee, and an egg lamp!
-I guess I’ve fallen for the marketing schemes…

 Also, on the topic of the Walt Disney park addition, I thought I would talk about my experience in “Pandora: World of Avatar!”